We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Repairing Extension Cords

-Anyone who is qualified can repair damaged electrical cords, but in most cases the best practice is to discard the cord.
-The worker does not have to be a licensed electrician to repair a typical extension cord.
-However, he or she must have the knowledge and skills to repair the cord correctly, understand the hazards involved in making the repair, and be able to describe what could happen if the repair is done wrong.
-The employer is responsible for determining if the person is qualified.
-The basis for the determination is normally from the electrical industry perspective.
-(Source: OR-OSHA)
+Only competent persons (CPs) or qualified persons (QPs) are allowed to repair damaged electrical equipment, including cords.
+However, in most cases, the best practice is to discard the damaged cord.
+A worker does not need to be a licensed electrician to repair a standard extension cord.
+Still, the worker must have the necessary knowledge and skills to make the repair correctly, understand the hazards involved, and be able to explain what could happen if the repair is done improperly.

 Knowledge Check Choose the best answer for the question.